Julioxfiles/git-commands/README.md

 # The github course.

 The content of this summary course of git made by your servant was taken from the freeCodeCamp GitHub tutorial video in spanish.
-I was never able to fully understand git until I was able to watch this video present it by Estefania Cassingena Navone.
+I was never able to fully understand git until I was able to watch this video presented by Estefania Cassingena Navone.
 Here it is: https:#www.youtube.com/watch?v=mBYSUUnMt9M

 Thank you so much to Estefania and freeCodeCamp for your special efforts and sharing, and for all your contributions to us, the developers arround the world. https:#www.freecodecamp.org